r4t1n/aoc-cli/README.md

 git clone https://github.com/r4t1n/aoc-cli.git && cd aoc-cli && go build
 ```

-**then** move the binary to the desired location (make sure that location is in the PATH)
+**then** move the binary to the desired location (make sure that location is in the PATH).

 ## Session cookie

-Everyone gets a different puzzle input, to download your input you need provide your session cookie.
+Everyone gets a different puzzle input, to download your input you need to provide your session cookie.

 To obtain your session cookie, login to the [Advent of Code](https://adventofcode.com) website and inspect the `session` cookie to get it's value - [see instructions](https://www.cookieyes.com/blog/how-to-check-cookies-on-your-website-manually).